Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 The bank was set up in 2016 first by an initial seed investment but was formally founded by David Hornery, Chris Bayliss, Joseph Healy, Alex Twigg, Tim Alexander, and Kate Keenan.
 (Source: Wikipedia)

-Judo Bank altogether has raised $1.8 billion in funding by 14 investors and in about 9 rounds.
-The recent investors are Magnetar Capital and Moore Strategic Ventures.
+Judo Bank has raised $1.8 billion in funding from 14 investors in about nine rounds.
 (Source: Crunchbase)

 “Judo Bank was the only bank in Australia to make it to WhiteSight’s top 20 neo-banks of 2020.”